kiarie404/kiarie404/README.md

 <br>

-Rust developer, into low-level systems development AND WebAssembly integration to embedded devices.<br><br>
+Rust developer, into firmware development AND WebAssembly integration to embedded devices.<br><br>
-Yea, Old tech and constantly re-inventing the wheel.
+Yea, Old tech and constantly re-inventing the wheel.<br>

+In the spirit of masochism, I like to tinker with embedded Oses and bare runtimes.<br>

 <br>
 <!-- <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br> -->